-Policy 4-2021: Develop unique economic development strategies for each of the two parts of the Crompond hamlet business center.
+Policy 4-21: Develop unique economic development strategies for each of the two parts of the Crompond hamlet business center.

-- The Crompond business districts has two distinct areas: - The Bear Mountain Triangle area, including the BJ's shopping center, the Route 202 corridor between BJ's and the Taconic State Parkway, and the area bounded by Route 202, the Bear Mountain Parkway (BMP), and the Taconic. - The auto-oriented shopping corridor between Lexington Avenue and Pine Grove Court. - The overall concept put forward in this Comprehensive Plan is to make the Bear Mountain Triangle into a mixed-use center, while improving the corridor that stretches out to the west.
+- The Crompond business districts has two distinct areas: - The Bear Mountain Triangle area, including the BJ's shopping center, the Route 202 corridor between BJ's and the Taconic State Parkway, and the area bounded by Route 202, the Bear Mountain Parkway (BMP), and the Taconic.